frferrari/KafkaStreamsJavaChallenge/README.md

 As already mentioned before, we will use the Kafka console producer tool to inject the log frames in our topic.

-Kafka being distributed by nature, we would like to benefit of its capabilities, and one of the things we should care about from the beginning is the partitioning of the topic our producer will feed, nd the distribution of our data amongst our partitions.
+Kafka being distributed by nature, we would like to benefit of its capabilities, and one of the things we should care about from the beginning is the partitioning of the topic our producer will feed, and the distribution of our data amongst our partitions.

 We would like to have more than one partition in our input topic, so this means that we have to specify a key when injecting our data in the input topic using the kafka console producer.
 We will use the ts field as our key, allowing us to have all the log frames with the same ts value in the same partition.